ghovax/ghovax.github.io/posts/mnist-arduino/index.md

 ])
 ```

-The first convolutional layer applies 32 filters of size 3x3, learning low-level features like edges and curves.
-Max pooling reduces spatial dimensions by half, from 26x26 to 13x13.
+The first convolutional layer applies 32 filters of size $3 \times 3$, learning low-level features like edges and curves.
+Max pooling reduces spatial dimensions by half, from $26 \times 26$ to $13 \times 13$.
 The second convolutional layer applies 64 filters, learning higher-level patterns by combining features from the first layer.
-Another max pooling layer reduces to 5x5.
+Another max pooling layer reduces to $5 \times 5$.
 The fully connected layers combine spatial features into class predictions, with L2 regularization to prevent overfitting.
 Batch normalization stabilizes training by normalizing layer inputs, and dropout randomly disables 20% of neurons during training to improve generalization.

 Training uses data augmentation to artificially expand the dataset: